harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 V-Folds require two touches to complete.
 The first touch creates a "vertical cut" that crosses a fold, the second defines the point on that fold from which diagonal folds are constructed.

-##Intersecting Features
+##intersecting Features

-Many features can be drawn over cuts and folds of existing features.
+Some features can be drawn over cuts and folds of existing features.
 When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
+The implementation of these intersections is incomplete, and is described in

+wrong
-The implementation of these intersections is described if "Nested Features" — section \ref{nested-features} on page \pageref{nested-features}.
+/// "Nested Features" — section \ref{nested-features} on page \pageref{nested-features}.

 ##Tutorial